 - Days Of Infamy a Harry Turtledove alternate timeline series features Japan invading Hawaii following the Pearl Harbor attack.
 Mirroring the establishment of the puppet emperor Puyi of Manchukuo the Japanese military places a local noble with a dubious pedigree as the new King of Hawaii.

 - Emperor Sarabian starts the Tamuli as one of these.
 He has the prestige and the perks, but his Vast Bureaucracy appropriated all the power generations ago.
 By the end of the trilogy, his new Elene friends help him take his power back.

 - His Dark Materials: The Authority is too senile to rule the multiverse at the time of the story, so Metatron does instead.

 - In Sinclair Lewis' It Can't Happen Here, Buzz Windrip is a puppet dictator, with his right-hand man Lee Saranson really pulling the strings.
 Saranson's lust for power drives him to exile Windrip after an aborted assassination attempt.

-- Joffrey is installed as one of these.
-Unfortunately, he is still officially the king, and consequently if he gives an incredibly stupid order in public, and indeed he does so several times, they can't just countermand him.
+- Subverted by Joffrey.
+He is installed as one of these, but unfortunately, he is still officially the king, and consequently if he gives an incredibly stupid order in public, and indeed he does so several times, they can't just countermand him.

 - Young King Tommen is a puppet for his mother the Queen Regent Cersei.
 She actively discourages him from developing a backbone by making him beat his whipping boy when he tries to argue with her.
 Unfortunately Tommen is betrothed to Queen Margaery from the rival House Tyrell, leading to both seeking to exert control over the boy.